 We continue writing the names in the first column until we are finished.
 How do you know when you are finished?
 Well, when you think you are finished and no more names come to mind, stop.
 Ask God for Guidance.
 If more names come, write them down.
 If not, you are finished with the first column unless you think of something later.
-Please note that there is a Resentment Inventory Prompt Sheet just before the Resentment Inventory that will give you some other ideas as well.
+Please note that there is a Resentment Inventory Prompt Sheet just before the Resentment Inventory in the above attachment that will give you some other ideas as well.
+Also, it's a good idea to keep a pen & some paper with you at all times (while you are writing all the inventories) so that you can write down any names or thoughts that pop into your head as you are going through the day, & then you won't have to worry about forgetting or missing anything.